 Q 43: What happens if an employer’s staff increases to more than 50 employees in the year after the employer bought coverage through the SHOP?

-The small employer still will be eligible to buy health insurance through the [insert name of state SHOP exchange] through the end of their plan year because the employer had 1-50 employees at the time they bought coverage through [insert name of state SHOP exchange].
+Once enrolled in SHOP insurance, businesses can renew their coverage even if a group increases to more than 50 employees.

 Drafting Note: States should modify this paragraph in accordance with the state definition of small employer.